-This privacy notice will inform you as to how we look after your personal data when you visit our website (site) regardless of where you visit it from) and tell you about our policy for the protection of your personal data.
-We also tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit our website (site) regardless of where you visit it from and tell you about our policy for the protection of your personal data.
+This privacy notice will also tell you about your privacy rights and how the law protects you.

 1. IMPORTANT INFORMATION AND WHO WE ARE